-The RESET pin is both an input and an open-drain output with integrated R{ON} weak pull-up resistor.
-This pull-up has no fixed value but varies in accordance with the input voltage.
+The RESET pin is both an input and an open-drain output with integrated RON weak pull-up resistor.
+This pull-up has no fixed value but varies according to the input voltage.
 It can be pulled low by external circuitry to reset the device.
-See Section 12: Electrical characteristics on page 146.
+See Section 12: Electrical characteristics on page 173.

-A reset signal originating from an external source must have a duration of at least $t{h(RSTL)in}$ in order to be recognized (see Figure 12: Reset sequences on page 35).
-This detection is asynchronous and therefore the MCU can enter reset state even in Halt mode.
+A reset signal originating from an external source must have a duration of at least $t{h(RSTL)in}$ in order to be recognized (see Figure 11: Reset sequences on page 35).
+This detection is asynchronous and therefore the MCU can enter reset state even in halt mode.